 According to the Electronic Communications Act, which entered into force on July 25, 2003, visitors to a website should be informed about the use of so-called cookies, as well as the ability to prevent them from being used.

 A cookie is a small text file (usually less than 1 KB) that is stored in your computer and contains information.
 Cookies are used, among other things, to improve the site for the user.

-Our site uses the friendly version of cookies, so-called session cookies.
-When you are browsing our website, session cookies are sent between your computer and our server to exchange information.
+When you are browsing our website, cookies are sent between your computer and our server to exchange information.

-We do not save any personal information through session cookies.
-Session cookies are not stored permanently on your computer, and will disappear when you close your browser.
+We do not save any personal information through cookies.
+Cookies are not stored permanently on your computer, and session cookies will disappear when you close your browser.

-There are security settings in most browsers that can disable session cookies.
-It is also possible to delete any session cookies that have already been set.
+There are security settings in most browsers that can disable cookies.
+It is also possible to delete any cookies that have already been set.

-If you choose not to accept session cookies, our site may not work properly.
+If you choose not to accept cookies, you may not use our site.

 When visiting this site, your IP address is automatically recorded for measuring visitor frequency.